11.6Exceptions to the Warrant Requirement

 E.Investigatory Stop—Terry12 Stop13

 A police officer may make a brief investigatory stop (a Terry stop) of an individual if the officer has reasonable suspicion that crime is afoot.
 Terry v Ohio, 392 US 1, 27 (1968); People v Champion, 452 Mich 92, 98 (1996).
+In other words, “an officer can detain a citizen for a brief investigatory stop if the officer has ‘reasonable suspicion’ that the citizen is engaged in, or is about to be engaged in, criminal activity.”
+People v Prude, ___ Mich ___, ___ (2024).
 A Terry stop need not be based upon probable cause; rather, an officer may “stop and frisk” a defendant based upon a reasonable suspicion supported by articulable facts that criminal activity might be afoot.
 Terry, 392 US at 30.
-Reasonable suspicion is more than a hunch, but less than the level of suspicion required for probable cause, Champion, 452 Mich at 98, and must be based on commonsense judgments and inferences about human behavior, Illinois v Wardlow, 528 US 119, 125 (2000). “[A]n officer ‘must have had a particularized and objective basis for the suspicion of criminal activity.’”
-People v Pagano, 507 Mich 26, 32 (2021), quoting Champion, 452 Mich at 98-99.
+“While the level of suspicion required for a Terry seizure is less than that required for probable cause to arrest, an officer must have more than an inchoate or unparticularized suspicion or hunch.”
+Prude, ___ Mich at ___ (cleaned up).
+“Rather, a Terry seizure is only lawful if an officer has an objectively reasonable particularized suspicion that the specific individual being stopped is engaged in wrongdoing.”
+Id. at ___ (quotation marks and citation omitted); see also People v Pagano, 507 Mich 26, 32 (2021) (“[A]n officer ‘must have had a particularized and objective basis for the suspicion of criminal activity.’”), quoting Champion, 452 Mich at 98-99.
+Reasonable suspicion must be based on commonsense judgments and inferences about human behavior.
+Illinois v Wardlow, 528 US 119, 125 (2000).

 During an investigatory stop, “[a] police officer may perform a limited patdown search for weapons if the officer has a reasonable suspicion that the individual is armed, and thus poses a danger to the officer or to other persons.”
 People v Custer, 465 Mich 319, 328 (2001) (opinion by Markman, J.); see Terry, 392 US at 27.
 “Terry strictly limits the permissible scope of a patdown search to that reasonably designed to discover guns, knives, clubs, or other hidden instruments that could be used to assault an officer.”
 Champion, 452 Mich at 99.
 The officer may seize any contraband that is immediately apparent if he or she has probable cause to believe the object is contraband.
 Id. at 100-101.
 “It is the totality of the circumstances in a given case that determine whether a patdown search is constitutional.”
 Custer, 465 Mich at 328.